-Prescription drugs, often covered by Medicare Part D for seniors, can help with a range of medical and mental health needs.
-Using prescription drugs outside of the recommended dose can lead to addiction, but many medications disrupt thinking, leading people to take more medication than prescribed.
-Prescription drug addiction treatment at our Needham campus can help you overcome issues related to drug prescription drug dependency.
-Our team at Greater Boston Addiction Centers offers prescription drug addiction support.
-Contact us by calling 877.920.6583 to learn more.
+Using prescription drugs outside the recommended dose can lead to addiction, but many medications disrupt thinking, leading people to take more medication than prescribed.
+A prescription drug addiction treatment program near Boston can help you overcome issues related to prescription drug dependency.

 When used as prescribed, most prescription drugs are safe to use.
 They can be helpful and even necessary to minimize life-threatening health conditions.
-When engaging in this type of behavior, addiction can form with some types of drugs.
+Even when used as directed, addiction can form with some types of drugs.

 Some of the most commonly abused prescription drugs include: